 There are actually many different types of cervical fluid that can occur during the cycle.
 From sticky, to creamy, to eggwhite, it can get a little confusing to identify.
 For the purposes of this article, which is just a basic overview and by no means a comprehensive guide, I think it will be easiest to start out thinking of it as simply wet vs dry.

-I first got a good grasp of the wet vs dry concept when I took the Debunking Ovulation masterclass from Nat Kringoudis.
+I first got a good grasp of the wet vs dry concept when I took a masterclass about ovulation.
 I took this masterclass when I was 28 years old.
 That means I had been experiencing a menstrual cycle for 14 years without having this knowledge!
 How frustrating!

-In this masterclass, Nat explained how your period (days of bleeding) will typically be followed by several dry days before you start to notice some moist days, continuing into wet days up until ovulation.
+In this masterclass, it was explained how your period (days of bleeding) will typically be followed by several dry days before you start to notice some moist days, continuing into wet days up until ovulation.
 After ovulation you will go back to dry days again until your next period.

 I put this concept into a diagram to show visually what is happening throughout a typical cycle: